 - Feel a strong earthquake that makes it hard to stand up, or a weak rolling earthquake that lasts a minute or more;

 - See a sudden rise or fall in sea level; or

-- Hear loud and unusual noises from the sea
+- Hear loud and unusual noises from the sea.

 Be Safe!

 Know your tsunami evacuation zones

-See the map on page 11
+See the maps on page 9